A Foodcentric Life

 hale and ricotta stuffed shells | AFoodcentricLife.com

-Kale makes a great update to this comfort food recipe with Ricotta and Parmesan cheeses for filling jumbo pasta shells.
-It’s a great for meatless Mondays.
+Use either spinach or kale with ricotta for filling jumbo pasta shells.
+It’s great for meatless Mondays.
 Used homemade tomato sauce or your favorite jar sauce.
-Three shells will feed an average appetite if you add a salad.
-Bigger appetites might eat four shells.
-Leftovers make a good lunch.
-There are a few steps to this recipe, but it’s worth it.
-To save time, make your filling ahead and refrigerate, then cook the pasta, stuff the shells and bake.
+To save time, make your filling and sauce ahead and refrigerate, then cook the pasta, stuff the shells and bake when ready.
 Serve with a salad.
+See spinach notes at the end.
+Serve 3-4 shells per person.

 Ingredients